Northern Blue-Tongued Skink

 Geographic Range

-The blue-tongued skink can be found in New Guinea and Northern and Eastern Australia.
+New Guinea and Northern and Eastern Australia

 Natural Habitat